itsjamiefhill/infra-ds923p-devops/README.md

 Common issues and their solutions are documented in the [Troubleshooting Guide](docs/troubleshooting.md).

+## Important Note for Synology Users

+### Volume Configuration

+This platform has been specifically adapted for Synology NAS systems.
+Due to limitations in the Synology implementation of Nomad, persistent storage is handled differently than in standard Nomad deployments:

+- The Synology version of Nomad does not support the `host` volume type used with `nomad volume create`
+- Instead, persistent storage is achieved using Docker volume mounts in job definitions
+- All necessary directories are still created during setup for easy mounting
+- Job definitions use the syntax: `volumes = ["/volume1/docker/nomad/volumes/service_data:/container/path"]`

+This approach ensures data persistence while working within Synology's constraints.
+See the [Volume Configuration](docs/02-volume-configuration.md) and [Storage Configuration](docs/storage-configuration.md) documents for detailed information.

 ## License

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.